vedph/cadmus_tgr_app/README.md

 window.__env.apiUrl = "http://100.101.102.103:59590/api/";
 ```

+(note the API port number; the standard port 80/443 is reserved for this frontend).

-3. `docker build . -t vedph2020/cadmus-tgr-app:1.0.17-prod` and then push the image.
+3. `docker build . -t vedph2020/cadmus-tgr-app:1.0.22-prod` and then push the image.

 CORS Note: in `docker-compose.yml`, ensure that your web app IP is found in the `AllowedOrigins` of the API layer, e.g.: